 This premiere science center welcomes all ages to visit and become immersed in the world of science and technology.
 The campus houses radio and optical telescopes, Earth science instruments, the Astronomical Photographic Data Archive, with onsite lodging and dining available.
 Exhibit galleries display NASA Space Shuttle artifacts and collections of rare meteorites and minerals.
-The Learning Center at PARI provides STEM educational programs at all levels, from K-12 through post-graduate research.
+PARI provides STEM educational programs at all levels, from K-12 through post-graduate research.